On the stochastic regularity of distorted Brownian motions: Weakly differentiable weights and normal reflection

 This implies that $\ell_t^{k} = \ell_t^{k+1}, \; \forall t < \sigma_{B_{k}^{c}}$ $\P_{x}$-a.s. for all $x \in B_{k}$ (see e.g. \cite[IV.
 (2.12) Proposition]{BlGe}).

 \begin{thm} The process $\bM$ satisfies

 $\P_x$-a.s. for all $x \in E$ where $W$ is a standard d-dimensional Brownian motion starting from zero and $\ell$ is the positive continuous additive functional of $X$ in the strict sense associated via the Revuz correspondence (cf. \cite[Theorem 5.1.3]{FOT}) with the weighted surface measure $\frac{1}{2} \rho \sigma$ on $E \cap \partial G$. \end{thm} \pf Let $k \rightarrow \infty$ in \eqref{lsfd3}.
-Then the statement follows immediately from Lemmas \ref{l;limit} and \ref{T;LOCAL}.
+Then the statement follows immediately from Lemmas \ref{l;limit} and \ref{T;LOCAL}. \\ ACKNOWLEDGMENTS: This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(NRF-2012R1A1A2006987).